8 Croatian islands everyone should visit this summer

 Four travellers cycling on bikes along the water's edge

 If you’d like a slice of Croatia as it once was (we’re talking prehistoric, not just 20 years ago), this is the place.
-The island’s two salt lakes are incredibly beautiful, and there’s even a tiny Benedictine monastery in the middle of one of them – Veliko Jezero.
+The island’s two salt lakes (Veliko and Malo Jezero) hold your gaze with a steely blue stronger than Cillian Murphy’s eyes and there’s even a tiny Benedictine monastery in the middle of one of them – Veliko Jezero.

-4. Best Croatian islands for a weekend away: Elafiti
+The best Croatian islands for a weekend away:

 Bright blue and green water on rocky coastal shore with boat in distance